moha-bekh/atfq/README.md

 Practices used:

 - Regular synchronization meetings for progress, blockers, and module validation.
-- GitHub Issues or equivalent task tracking for backlog and assignments.
+- GitHub pull requests for code review.
 - Discord for daily communication and quick technical decisions.
-- Pull request reviews for important changes.
 - Shared architecture notes for service contracts, database decisions, and security choices.
 - Meaningful Git commits from all members to show individual and collective work.